 I joined the University of Stirling in 2018 as a Lecturer in Sport Studies.
 I have a PhD in Sociology and completed pre- and post-doctoral fellowships supported by the National Institutes of Health (NIH) and the National Institute on Drug Abuse (NIDA) in the United States.
-My main research area is substance use in sport and fitness contexts, including sports doping, fitness doping and image and performance enhancing drug (IPED) use, harm reduction, and anti-doping policy.
+My main research area is substance use in sport and fitness contexts, including gender, sports doping, fitness doping and image and performance enhancing drug (IPED) use, harm reduction, and anti-doping policy.
+My first book (with Jesper Andreasson; Common Ground Publishers), Performance Cultures and Doped Bodies, was published in 2021 and my second, Doping: A Sporting History (with Paul Dimeo; Reaktion Books), was published in 2022.
+My forthcoming book Hegemony & Sport (with Andreasson; Common Ground), will be published in June 2022.
+I am also editor of the Covid-19 and Sport series of edited volumes, Time Out (vol 1 and 2; 2021) and Restart (2022), published by Common Ground, and editor of the forthcoming anthology Doping in Sport and Fitness (2023; Emerald Publishers).

-I am the co-Director of the S3RG Research Group within the Faculty of Health Sciences and Sport and a member of the Faculty Equality, Diversity, and Inclusion Committee.
+I am a Director of the S3RG Research Group within the Faculty of Health Sciences and Sport and a member of the Faculty Equality, Diversity, and Inclusion Committee.
 I have active roles within my research sub-field.
-I am co-Director of the International Network of Doping Researchers (INDR) and a board member of the Human Enhancement Drugs Network (HEDN).
-I am also an Associate Editor at the journal Performance Enhancement & Health and an Editorial Board member of the Sport & Society research network.
+I am also Director of the International Network of Doping Researchers (INDR) and a Steering Committee member of Anabolic Steroids UK (ASUK).
+I am an Associate Editor at the journal Performance Enhancement & Health and an Editorial Board member of the Sport & Society journal and research network.

 I coordinate and deliver the module Doping in Sports: Scandals and Policy Response (SPSU9DS) and Sport Studies - Issues and Concepts (SPSUS13; Singapore).
 I also teach on various undergraduate and post-graduate modules and supervise undergraduate and post-graduate dissertations.